refactoring-my-path/oss-metrics-kit/docs/INTEGRATION.md

-# Backend Integration Guide (BoostBit)
+# Backend Integration Guide

-This document describes how to integrate `oss-metrics-kit` into the existing BoostBit backend (Postgres + web API).
+This document describes how to integrate `oss-metrics-kit` into an existing backend (Postgres + web API).

 ## Install in backend